pR0Ps/website/pelican/content/blog/how-to-set-up-queens-university-webmail-on-an-iphone.md

+---
 Title: How to set up Queen's University Webmail on an iPhone
 Date: 2012-08-16 11:55
 Author: Carey Metcalfe
+Tags:
+  - email
+  - iphone
-Tags: email, iphone, queen's university
+  - queen's university
+---

 Before you start, make sure the iPhone is connected to the internet via 3G or WiFi.